 So, don’t become comfortable in any job.
 You need to always adapt to changing times.
 Otherwise, you’ll fall behind in today’s fast-changing world.

-These wild animals hold food above their fears.
-They step outside their comfort zone every day to survive.
+These wild animals hold the pursuit of food above any of their fears.
+Every day they step outside their comfort zone to eat to survive.

-This will help you avoid age discrimination too.
-A reality many engineers fear and face as they move up in age.
+Plus, this will help you avoid age discrimination.
+A reality many engineers fear and face as they grow older.

 Electrical engineering jobs in the future